gobo-eiffel/gobo/work/bootstrap/Readme.txt

-If you downloaded the source code of Gobo from CVS and don't have a previous version of Gobo already installed on your computer, you will need to run this bootstrap procedure in order to compile the tools which will be placed in $GOBO/bin and generate other files in various
+If you downloaded the source code of Gobo from subversion and don't have a previous version of Gobo already installed on your computer, you will need to run this bootstrap procedure in order to compile the tools which will be placed in $GOBO/bin and generate other files in various